vippsas/vipps-developers/quick-start-guides.md

 ### Update the environment values

-The Postman environments comes pre-filled with some values, but there are still some required values which have to be manually entered.
+The Postman environments come pre-filled with some values, but there are still some required values that have to be manually entered.
 These are described in the quick start guide for each API.

 You must normally update the variables to use your API keys: `client_id`, `client_secret`, `Ocp-Apim-Subscription-Key`, and `merchantSerialNumber`.